Southeastern to celebrate Women's History Month

 Contact: Tonya Lowentritt

-will host Women’s History Month during March with a free musical program and lecture
+will host Women's History Month during March with a free lecture series.

-“As always, we in the Department of History and Political Science are happy to join with our colleagues in the departments of English, Fine and Performing Arts, Languages and Communication, Psychology, and Sociology and Criminal Justice in sponsoring the 2012 Women’s History Month series,” said Robison, department head of History and Political Science.
-“We have a diverse and interesting list of presentations this year at a variety of times in several different venues.
-We wholeheartedly encourage everyone to join us in celebrating Women’s History.”
+"As always, we in the Department of History and Political Science are happy to join with our colleagues in the departments of English, Fine and Performing Arts, Psychology, and Sociology and Criminal Justice in sponsoring the 2013 Women's History Month series," said Robison, department head of History and Political Science.
+"We have a diverse and interesting list of presentations this year at a variety of times.
+We wholeheartedly encourage everyone to join us in celebrating Women's History."

 The schedule for Women's History Month includes:

 ▪ February 27, 1 p.m., Student Union Theatre – Angela Farizo: "Women in a Warzone: Participation and Policy."
 Farizo is a graduate of Southeastern's Master of Arts in History program.
 She will discuss the relationship between the participation of women in America's wars, including the Revolution, Civil War, World War I, World War II, Korea, Vietnam, and the First Gulf War and the policies regarding their participation in the U.S. military.

 ▪ March 5, 1 p.m., Student Union Theatre – Sara Butler: "Medievalism and Feminism: Not Such an Odd Couple."
 A member of the history faculty at Loyola University of New Orleans, Butler will discuss how the popular media has perpetuated an idea of the Middle Ages as a highly misogynistic world in which women were typically called "wenches" and men could beat their wives with a stick no thicker than their thumbs, a perspective considered far from accurate.